mukwambo/mukwambo/README.md

 It’s not just about functionality for me, though.
 I’m always aiming to create solutions that look great and feel amazing to use.</div>
 <br/>
 <div align="justify">
 I’m driven by the belief that tech should solve real problems.
-Whether it’s making education more accessible, improving healthcare systems, or bringing transparency to supply chains, that's why I build with the sole purpose of <b>"crafting digital solutions that make a difference in people’s lives"</b> in mind.</div>
+Whether it’s making education more accessible, improving healthcare systems, or bringing transparency to supply chains, that's why I build with the sole purpose of <b>" crafting digital solutions that make a difference in people’s lives "</b> in mind.</div>
 <br/>